Olga Iakovlevskaya

 Now, she continues her carrier at Professional Training Program in the Brussels International Ballet and she is a guest teacher in other ballet schools in Belgium.

 An outstanding education Olga received in one of the best ballet institutions of the world was not narrowed down to the deep knowledge of the Vaganova method but amplified with serious research in the history of ballet, theatre, music, and art.
 All that formed Olga’s true passion for art, history, and philosophy.
 Olga's interests and expertise brought her additional activities outside the ballet class.
 She is the creator of Global Events, a non-profit organization in Antwerp, Belgium, in 1995, where she realized around 40 educational and cultural projects.
-Olga has numerous letters of appreciation for her contribution to the development of cultural relations between Belgium and Russia; she was awarded a medal “In honour of the 300th anniversary of St. Petersburg” by the Russian Government.
-Patriarch Alexy II of Moscow and All Russia, the Government of Belgium, the EU, UNICEF and Help Kids has recognized her.
+The Government of Belgium, the EU, UNICEF and Help Kids has recognized her.

 Olga was awarded diploma and medal “The Best Teacher Award” in recognition of outstanding technical and artistic merit at the 2018 World Ballet Competition Finals held in Orlando, Florida, USA.
 And most recently Olga received the “Outstanding Teacher 2019” Award, Young American Grand Prix”.